-The next edition of the “MTSU On the Record” radio program will focus on the questions surrounding nutritional supplements that horse lovers feed their animals.
+A recent edition of the “MTSU On the Record” radio program focused on the questions surrounding nutritional supplements that horse lovers feed their animals.

 Spooner, who holds the Miller Chair of Equine Health at MTSU, mentored Swirsley, a graduate student from Villa Rosa, California, in a study of how horse owners obtain information about their horses’ nutritional supplements.

 “There’s a huge number of supplements, all in the equine market, probably somewhere in the number of thousands,” Spooner said.

 “The claims are anywhere from helping with hoof growth … up to improving performance or solving behavioral problems.”

 The professor noted, however, that since these supplements are not regulated as drugs are, there is little proof of their efficacy.